Torgau, Germany: What to pack, what to wear, and when to go [2024]

 • Voltage adapter

-A plug adapter that supports outlet types C and F. Check that you choose the right type.
-The majority of adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types C and F. Be careful to get the correct type.
+The vast majority of adapters that you can buy are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 • Luggage scale to avoid fees